- 13 years

 Women are both prevented from reaching high positions in their field of choice as well as limited in the fields in which they can even participate.
 Concurrently, the vocational sector has not yet been explored by young people, especially young women, as a viable option to the traditional educational stream of university.
 Yet, vocational graduates have the highest employment rates.

-Project Summary: A recent initiative, this project aims to encourage young women to consider non-traditional vocations as a viable alternative to traditional sectors.
+Project Summary: This project aims to encourage young women to consider non-traditional vocations as a viable alternative to traditional sectors.
 By doing so, the project overcomes both the vertical and horizontal segregation in the labour force, and empowers young women to consider new options that were previously not available to them.
 In order to do so, we fund gender-sensitised courses for young women in areas traditionally dominated by men.
 We also pair this with an advocacy campaign, encouraging both employers and young women to rethink their perceptions of what women can do in the workplace.

 Name: Step Forward